 The Altar Guild is a faithful team of individuals who prepare the elements for communion and lovingly care for the silver and linens.
 You are not likely to see them in action, as they quietly work behind the scenes setting up for communion services and cleaning up afterwards.

 Docents are trained to give tours of Duke University Chapel, informing guests about the history and construction of the Chapel.
 The beautiful stone, wood, and windows each have wonderful stories.
-Tours are offered after worship most Sundays, after 12:30 p.m. organ demonstrations most Mondays and Wednesdays, and may be scheduled during the week by contacting the chapel at email@example.com or 919-681-9488.
+Tours are offered after worship most Sundays as well as after 12:30 p.m. organ demonstrations most Mondays and Wednesdays.
+Tours may also be scheduled during the week by contacting the chapel at email@example.com or 919-681-9488.

 During the academic year, the Duke Chapel Choir enriches the Sunday morning worship service with wonderful music.
 Further, the Chapel Choir offers two annual performances: Handel’s Messiah in early December and another major work in the spring.
 Many members of the Congregation sing in the Chapel Choir; some have done so for years.
 Out of appreciation for the Chapel Choir, members of the Congregation provide refreshments for the choir during the weekend of their Messiah performances.